 Maintaining your malachite:

-As this stone is especially soft, Van Cleef & Arpels recommends protecting it from scratches and sharp blows.
+As this stone is especially soft and delicate, Van Cleef & Arpels recommends protecting it from scratches and sharp blows.

 Please avoid washing malachite in water, as this will remove its protective polish and alter its brilliance.